TundraFizz/Docker-Example/README.md

 `docker exec -it $(docker container ls | grep nginx | grep -Eo '^[^ ]+') bash` `docker exec -it $(docker container ls | grep nginx | grep -Eo '^[^ ]+') nginx -s reload`

+#### Other notes [2]

+# For some reason, downloading the image is EXTREMELY SLOW when I do it through
+# this automated script.
+So instead, do the last three commands manually

+# Download the test image
+wget -P /home/centos/ https://s3-us-west-2.amazonaws.com/leif-docker-images/node-test.tar

+# Load the image
+docker load -i /home/centos/node-test.tar

+# Run the image on port 4000
+docker run -p 4000:9001 leif/node-web-app